This Roasted Squash with a Thai Squash Curry Filling is a delicious vegetarian squash curry. A wonderfully flavourful, vegetable rich meal.

 - Roughly chop the flesh you have removed.
 Place the hollowed-out squashes and their lids onto a baking sheet (cut side down) and bake for 45 minutes to 1 hour until softened, but still retaining their shape (check regularly after 30 minutes, as baking time will vary depending on size of squash and how much flesh you cut away).
 Once out of the oven, flip large piece over so it's cut side up and allow to cool for 5-10 minutes before filling.

 - Heat the vegetable oil in a large saucepan and fry the onion for 5 minutes until softened.
 Stir in the curry paste and pumpkin flesh and cook for 2 minutes, stirring continuously.
-Pour the coconut milk over the mixture and sprinkle with the red chili.
+Pour the coconut milk over the mixture and stir to combine.
+Add the fish sauce, lime juice, lemongrass, basil and chili pepper.

 - Simmer for 15 minutes until the pumpkin flesh is tender.
 Season to taste with salt and freshly ground black pepper and stir in the spinach.
 Cook until just wilted.
 Spoon the mixture into the centre of each squash and serve immediately.